We Are Here to Help You Through the Legal Process

 How Is Child Custody Determined in Texas?

 If you are going through a contested divorce, the decisions regarding conservatorship and possession will be in the judge's hands.
-The judge will take into account a number of factors to make a decision they believe is in the child's best interests.

 These factors may include which parent has historically cared for the child, any history of abuse, any existing criminal records, and more.